Get us in your inbox

 • price 2 of 4

 "Just like how mama used to make it" is the sentiment behind the restaurant at this Hollywood hotel's restaurant, and it's a theme that runs throughout the building.
-It's centrally located without being caught in the Walk of Fame's overwhelming mess.
-If you're going to stay in Hollywood, stay here – that it's budget-friendly is an added bonus.
-One thing it has that mama's place doesn't though, is a small walk to Dolby theatre, a great bar, and the Hollywood Bowl just a mile away.
+Mama Shelter is centrally located without being caught in the Walk of Fame's overwhelming mess.
+If you're going to stay in Hollywood, stay here – the fact it's budget-friendly is an added bonus.
+One thing it has that Mama's place doesn't, though, is a short walk to Dolby theatre, a great bar, and the Hollywood Bowl just a mile away.

 • Hotels